cds-snc/digital-canada-ca/content/en/blog/posts/we-get-by-with-a-little-help-from-our-friends.md

 > Adding a unique visual identifier to the corporate identity for CDS per the Government of Canada Policy on Communications and Federal Identity.

 That’s it.
-This single provision allows us to have a “visual identifier.” *cough* logo *cough* That’s the whole list, but obviously, it’s nowhere near the whole story.
+This single provision allows us to have a “visual identifier.”
+That’s the whole list, but obviously, it’s nowhere near the whole story.

 We’ve used operational agreements, with senior-level support at the Treasury Board Secretariat (TBS), to secure important flexibilities and tools.
 For example: